hms-dbmi-cellenics/iac/README.md

 ### Running locally

-To run the API, simply do:
+To run the API, you can install the dependencies with:

-        npm install
+        make install

-        npm start
+And then run it with:

+        make run

 You should see the following output on your terminal: